 Incidents of violent crime are generally associated with assaults committed during a burglary or robbery.

-Hustlers (jineteros) specialize in deceiving and defrauding tourists.
-Most swindlers speak some English or French and go out of their way to appear friendly, by offering to serve as tour guides or to facilitate the purchase of cigars.
-Many of them are criminals who may resort to violence in their efforts to steal tourists’ money and other valuables.
+Some hustlers (jineteros) specialize in deceiving and defrauding tourists.
+Most of them speak some English or French and go out of their way to appear friendly, by offering to serve as tour guides or to facilitate the purchase of cigars.
+They may resort to violence in their efforts to steal tourists’ money and other valuables.

-Individuals posing as bogus tour agents or taxi drivers operate throughout the country.
+Fraudulent and pseudo tour agents and taxi drivers also operate throughout the country.

-- If you are threatened by robbers, stay calm and do not resist
+- If threatened by robbers, stay calm and don’t resist

-- Use established tour operators and registered taxis
+- Always use established tour operators and registered taxis

-Anyone who is a victim of a sexual assault should report it immediately to the nearest Canadian consulate or embassy and is strongly advised to file a report with Cuban authorities.
+If you are the victim of a sexual assault, you should report it immediately to the nearest Canadian consulate or embassy.
+We also strongly advise that you file a report with Cuban authorities.